siemens/standard-bom-java/README.md

 A Java library for creating and consuming documents in [standard-bom format](https://sbom.siemens.io/latest/format.html).
 "Standard BOM" is our Siemens-internal SBOM format.
-Every Standard BOM document is a 100% [CycloneDX](https://cyclonedx.org/) document, so consumers who do not know about Stanard BOM can just treat it as CycloneDX and be happy.
+Every Standard BOM document is a 100% [CycloneDX](https://cyclonedx.org/) document, so consumers who do not know about Standard BOM can just treat it as CycloneDX and be happy.

 ## Build script config